-This table reports data on selected health outcome indicators by race and ethnicity.
+This table reports data on selected health outcome indicators by race and Hispanic/Latino identity.
 The health outcome indicators are commonly seen in the health care community as indicators of overall community health.
-These indicators are "intermediate outcome measures" which means that they document intermediate outcomes of care as a proxy for good long term health outcomes.
-By achieving measurable intermediate outcomes, we know that negative health outcomes can be reduced.
-Thus, by increasing the proportion of health center patients who have a good intermediate health outcome, we can expect improved health status of the patient population in the future.
-For example,
+They are "intermediate outcome measures" which means that they document measurable outcomes of clinical intervention as a proxy for good long term health outcomes.
+Increasing the proportion of patients who have good intermediate health outcome, generally leads to improved health status of the patient population in the future.
+For example:

-- Low Birthweight: If there are fewer low birthweight children born, then there will be fewer children who suffer the multiple negative sequela of low birthweight. - Controlled Hypertension: If there is less uncontrolled hypertension, then there will be less cardiovascular damage, fewer heart attacks, less organ damage later in life. - Controlled Diabetes: If there is less uncontrolled diabetes then there will be fewer amputations, less blindness, less organ damage later in life.
+- Low Birthweight: If there are fewer low birthweight children born, then there will be fewer children who suffer the multiple negative sequela of low birthweight, such as delayed or diminished intellectual and/or physical development. - Controlled Hypertension: If there is less uncontrolled hypertension, then there will be less cardiovascular damage, fewer heart attacks, less organ damage later in life. - Controlled Diabetes: If there is less uncontrolled diabetes then there will be fewer amputations, less blindness, less organ damage later in life.